mehdifassifihri/resume-job-matcher-backend/docs/FAQ.md

-# Frequently Asked Questions (FAQ)
+# AI Resume & Job Matcher - Frequently Asked Questions (FAQ)

+## 🚀 Premium Product FAQ

 ## General Questions

 ### What is the AI Resume & Job Matcher?

-The AI Resume & Job Matcher is a powerful API service that uses artificial intelligence to analyze resume-job compatibility, generate tailored resumes, and provide user authentication with history tracking.
-It helps job seekers optimize their resumes and assists recruiters in candidate screening.
+The AI Resume & Job Matcher is a premium, enterprise-grade API service that uses cutting-edge artificial intelligence to analyze resume-job compatibility, generate tailored resumes, and provide comprehensive user authentication with history tracking.
+This commercial-grade solution helps HR departments, recruitment agencies, job boards, and career coaching services optimize their recruitment processes and deliver superior candidate matching services.

 ### How does it work?